Avizc/avizc.github.io/_posts/2018-07-29-creating-gio-head.md

     // user_data     gpointer              the data to pass to the callback function
 ```

 There are times where you'd want to use **cancellable**, aka a [GCancellable](https://developer.gnome.org/gio/stable/GCancellable.html) object, to cancel synchronous and asynchronous operations.
-For now if you're curious and wanting to play around you can import it like this:
+For now if you're curious and wanting to play around you can create it like this:

 ```
 const cancel = new Gio.Cancellable();